htcondor/htcondor/docs/version-history/development-release-series-89.rst

   ``condor``).
   :jira:`63`

+- A new configuration variable :macro:`DEFAULT_DRAINING_START_EXPR` can be used to define what the ``START`` value of a slot should be while it is draining.
+This configuration variable is used when the command to drain does not have an override value for ``START``.
+  :jira:`67`

 - When a :macro:`SEC_CREDENTIAL_PRODUCER` is configured for *condor_submit* it now assumes that the CREDD is the current version when does not know what version it is, which is common when the CREDD is running on a different machine than *condor_submit*.
   :jira:`76`

 Bugs Fixed: